What is my credit score

 The Internet is peppered with advertisements about checking or improving your credit score.
 Most people perceive credit score as a three-digit number that often determines whether a financial institution such as a bank would grant you a housing or business loan.
-However, there are also a lot of other ways in which your credit score affects your life.
+However, there are also a lot of other ways in which your score affects your life.
+Asking yourself, “What is my credit score?” is a good place to start.

 You may not need to borrow money now, but in case you want to in the future, your credit score will determine how high your interest rates will be.